 - Dual coding: Representing concepts or ideas in different formats (i.e. visually, and verbally).
 For example, creating a concept map to illustrate what is being learned in Science or constructing a written paragraph to explain a particular diagram.

-In Semester 2, our Year 8 students delve more deeply into these techniques through their participation in our Applied Thinking subject.
+In Year 8, students delve more deeply into these techniques through their participation in our Applied Thinking subject.
 Other Middle School boys will be increasingly exposed to various techniques through Consolidation and Preparation toolkit sessions.

 At the start of this article, I referred to the tripartite relationship between parents, students and teachers.
 Parents are strongly encouraged to maintain open communication with our staff and seek feedback if they have any questions or concerns about their son’s progress and wellbeing.
 Establishing this important home-school connection is the first step parents can take to support their son’s learning at home.